1. Main points

 A region is a geographic unit formerly referred to as Government Office Region (GOR).
 From 1 April 2011, the term GOR was dropped in favour of region.Back to table of contents

-These statistics are based on a sample of 436,810 private rental data in the Valuation Office Agency (VOA) lettings information database, collected by rent officers from landlords and letting agents.
-Data were extracted for the 12 months to the end of September 2020.
+These statistics are based on a sample of 480,920 private rental data in the Valuation Office Agency (VOA) lettings information database, collected by Rent Officers from landlords and letting agents.
+Data were extracted for the 12 months to the end of September 2021.
 Only cases with sufficient evidence of a transaction taking place were included in the sample.
 A small proportion of data that was unconfirmed or had limited evidence was not included.

-The data were broken down by administrative area and by bedroom or room category, and statistics were calculated on the total monthly rents (which may include some service charges such as fuel and water).
+The data were broken down by administrative area and by bedroom or room category.
+Statistics were calculated on the total monthly rents, which may include some service charges such as fuel and water.
 For Local Housing Allowance purposes, service charges were not included as they were ineligible for the calculation of Housing Benefit.

 The rental value ranges displayed in Figure 3 are produced using "Jenks natural breaks"; this is a method that separates values into groups that are naturally present in the data.
 Similar values are grouped in such a way that the differences between groups are maximised.

-Following the Digital Economy Act 2017, the Office for National Statistics (ONS) gained access to the VOA private rental microdata.
-Consequently, the ONS is now responsible for the publication of private rental market statistics (PRMS), published by the VOA prior to October 2019, and aims to re-develop the Index of Private Housing Rental Prices (IPHRP) and PRMS to produce mix-adjusted average rental prices that are comparable over time and geography down to lower geographic levels, to better meet user needs.
+Following the Digital Economy Act 2017, the Office for National Statistics (ONS) gained access to Valuation Office Agency (VOA) private rental microdata.
+We aim to redevelop the Index of Private Housing Rental Prices (IPHRP) and Private rental market summary statistics (PRMS) to produce mix-adjusted average rental prices that are comparable over time.
+We also aim to refine geography to lower geographic levels, to better meet user needs.

-More information and a timetable for these developments is available in the Private rental prices development plan: June 2020.
-This plan will be updated on 19 January 2021.
-If you have any queries or feedback on these developments, please email email@example.com.
+While we have been working hard to finalise the methodology, we will now need to spend more time ensuring the production system is developed on a strategic platform and is sustainable.
+This has resulted in our initial timetable being out of date.
+More information and an updated timetable for these developments are available in the Private rental prices development plan: January 2021.
+If you have any queries or feedback on these developments, please email firstname.lastname@example.org.